digicatapult/sqnc-documentation/docs/l3/api_flow.md

 1. Comment file uploaded in `POST /v1/attachment` as Member A's comment:

 ```
-The strawberry's have gone bad!
+The strawberries have gone bad!
 ```

 2. For example, cancelling `match2` as Member A using `POST /v1/match2/{match2Id}]/cancellation`: